prvtllc/overreacted.io/src/pages/another-breach-of-note/index.md

 ---
 title: Another Breach of Note - UConn Health
 date: '2019-03-14'
 spoiler: UConn self-reported that an unauthorized third party got access to some employee email accounts.
 The information obtained included Social Security numbers, birthdays, billing details and medical appointments.
+The breach affected as many as 326,000 individuals, and 1,500 of them may have involved Social Security numbers.
+It was also revealed that the source of the breach was a phishing attack but the perpetrator is still unidentified.
 ---
 ![UConn](./uconn-health.jpg)